 The Master of Science in Psychology offers specialized tracks in School Psychology, Psychometrics, and Experimental Psychology.
-Basic core requirements common to all tracks are PSYC 522(3), 523(3), 534(3), 561(3) and 599(6).
+Basic core requirements common to all tracks are PSYC 522(3), 523(3), 534(3), and 599(6).
+An additional required course common to both the Experimental and Psychometric track is PSYC 561(3).
 The Experimental track requires the addition of PSYC 502(3), 531(3), and 12 hrs. of electives for a total of 36 hours.
 Required courses common to both the School and Psychometric track include PSYC 509(3), 511(3), 515(3), 552(3), and 571(3).
-An additional required course of PSYC 503(3) is required in the School Psychology track for a total of 36 hours.
-Courses required for the Psychometric Psychology track in addition to those listed in basic core requirements and those common to both the School and Psychometric tracks include PSYC 508(3), 518(3), and 592(6) for a total of 45 hours.
+Two additional course, of PSYC 503(3) and PSYC 588A, are required in the School Psychology track for a total of 36 hours.
+Courses required for the Psychometric Psychology track in addition to those listed in basic core requirements and those common to other tracks include PSYC 508(3), 518(3), and 592(6) for a total of 45 hours.

-PROGRAM ADMISSION (S.S.P.): In addition to meeting the general requirements for admission to the Graduate School, the applicant must have completed at least 18 hours of psychology courses including experimental psychology, statistics, tests and measurements, exceptional children, mental retardation and theories of personality.
+PROGRAM ADMISSION (S.S.P.): In addition to meeting the general requirements for admission to the Graduate School, the applicant must have completed at least 18 hours of psychology courses including experimental psychology, statistics, tests and measurements, exceptional children, and theories of personality.
 Additional courses in history and systems, and physiological psychology are highly recommended.
 The student must also meet two of the following criteria:

-- 1. A minimum cumulative undergraduate grade-point average of 3.00. - A minimum combined score of 900 on the Graduate Record Examination General Test (Verbal plus Quantitative); - A total of at least 2000 points based upon the formula-400 times the overall undergraduate grade-point average plus the Graduate Record Examination General Test score (Verbal plus Quantitative).
+- 1. A minimum cumulative undergraduate grade-point average of 3.00. - 2.
+A minimum combined score of 900 on the Graduate Record Examination General Test (Verbal plus Quantitative); - 3.
+A total of at least 2000 points based upon the formula-400 times the overall undergraduate grade-point average plus the Graduate Record Examination General Test score (Verbal plus Quantitative).

 Post-master's degree applicants must present a minimum grade-point average of 3.25 on previous graduate work.
+Students having previously earned master's degrees in psychology or a related field and those with post-master's practical experiences will be evaluated individually to determine suitability for admissions to the specialist in school psychology program and to develop a degree plan appropriate to the student's background.
 Applicants who fail to meet the above standards may be admitted by the recommendation of the Committee on Admissions of the Psychology Department and with the approval of the Director of Graduate Studies and Research.